Travis Jankowski Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff leads the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff paces the league.

-- The Blue Jays have a 3.96 team ERA that ranks ninth across all league pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA among all league pitching staffs (3.91).

-- The Blue Jays surrender the third-most home runs in baseball (96 total, 1.4 per game).
+- Blue Jays pitchers combine to surrender 97 total home runs at a rate of 1.4 per game (third-most in baseball).

-- The right-hander's last appearance was on Sunday against the Minnesota Twins, when he threw 4 2/3 innings, surrendering six earned runs while giving up seven hits.
+- The righty last appeared on Saturday against the Texas Rangers, when he went six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.